helmimarif/Hackintosh-MSI-Modern14/README.md

 - [x] Etc

 # Not Working
-- Appstore(this will be fixed if you generate SMBIOS)
+- App Store (This will be fixed if you generate SMBIOS)
-- Airdrop (Bluetooth have time problem with connect to any ios devices)
+- AirDrop (Bluetooth have time problem with connect to any ios devices)